Recently updated on November 30th, 2024 at 11:18 am

 If you like the Fake Dating Trope then you have to read Hani and Ishu’s guide to fake dating.
 A ya contemporary with a wlw romance with Muslim and Bengali main characters.
 And Adiba Jaigirdar nails the grumpy/sunshine trope.

-Hani is bisexual but she is having trouble making her friends to believe her.
-Ishu wants to be Head Girl.
+Hani is bisexual but she is having trouble making her friends believe her.
+Ishu wants to be the Head Girl.

-The bisexual representation is executed incredibly in this book.
+Jaigirdar executes the bisexual representation perfectly.
 Not enough books deal with biphobia.
 And this explicitly deals with biphobic bullying.

-The writing is hilarious and the grumpy/sunshine romance led to so many funny moments.
-It had me laughing out loud so many times.
+The hilarious writing and the grumpy/sunshine romance lead to many hilarious moments.

 Buy on Amazon | Waterstones